-Since 1978, the Wind Challenge Exhibition series has introduced regional contemporary art from over three hundred artists to a broad audience and has helped emerging artists advance their professional careers.
+Since its inception, the series has introduced regional contemporary art from over three hundred artists to a broad audience and has helped emerging artists advance their professional careers.
 Past Wind Challenge artists include photographer Robert Asman and sculptor Syd Carpenter, both of whom were later awarded a Pew Fellowship in the Arts; beloved Fleisher teaching artist Charlotte Yudis; and brothers Billy and Stephen Dufala, winners of the 2009 West Prize.
 In 2011, a series of free-public programs led by the artists was introduced, designed to enhance the viewing experience for youth and adults.

-The Wind Challenge Exhibition Series concludes with Wind Challenge 3 featuring work by Maggie Mills, Leslie Friedman, and Kaytie Parry.
+The 37th annual Wind Challenge Exhibition Series begins with Wind Challenge 1, featuring work by Jenny Drumgoole, Peter Morgan, and Justin Webb.

 For questions about our exhibitions, contact José Ortiz Pagán, Exhibitions Coordinator, at email@example.com or 215-922-3456, ext.
 333.